-For a non-trivial fraction of the CEOs in our sample, 12.1 percent, the parachute payments are augmented by the target's board of directors at the time that it approves the merger.
-In these cases, boards vote to increase the CEO's parachute value and shareholders learn of the
+For a non-trivial fraction of the CEOs in our sample, 12.1 percent, the parachute payments

 3 This calculation simplifies the data in two respects.
 First, some parachute payouts are based on cash compensation not in the year prior to the transaction, but instead according to a more elaborate formula such as the maximum for the three years prior to the transaction.
 The diversity of these approaches would make our calculations prohibitively complex, so we use the final year's compensation to keep the analysis manageable.
 Second, we make an assumption that all parachutes are actually triggered by the mergers and acquisitions in our sample.
 This may not be strictly true if certain deals do not qualify as "changes in control" necessary to activate the parachutes.
 However, we do not have enough information to make this determination conclusively for many transactions, and we observe that in a large number of SEC merger filings that companies go out of their way to resolve any ambiguity by stipulating that a change in control has occurred for purposes of golden parachute payments.
 Our treatment of parachute payments in this way means that our estimates probably represent upper bound on the amount that CEOs actually obtain.